Construction Accident Attorney In Sherman Oaks

 - Taking a personalized approach to every case

-Because construction accidents are often severe and dire cases, don’t delay your opportunity to file a compensation claim.
-Give us a call at 310-362-6740 or email us at firstname.lastname@example.org.
+Because construction accidents are often severe and dire, don’t delay your opportunity to file a compensation claim.
+Give us a call at 310-579-9082 .

 If The Worst Happens

 There are some situations in which workers’ comp is not enough.
-You could also file a lawsuit if you were seriously injured due to negligence from a co-worker, subcontractor, or vendor.
+You could also file a lawsuit if you were seriously injured due to the negligence of a co-worker, subcontractor or vendor.
 It takes a skilled Sherman Oaks personal injury attorney to help you build a successful case.
 And we have the insight and experience to advocate on your behalf.

-- If a subcontractor deploys a crew who works recklessly, they should be held accountable.
+- If a subcontractor deploys a crew that works recklessly, they should be held accountable.

 - If a vendor operates clumsily on a construction site and causes an accident, for example, then they too should be held accountable.
 Even architects and engineers have a standard of care they must implement for the job.